ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/9-avoid-redundant-requests.md

 However, silently failing without notifying the user is not a good practice for app development.
 Error handling is omitted in this learning path only for the sake of simplicity.

 {{% /notice %}}

+## Completed sample code on GitHub

+If you run into any difficulties completing this learning path, feel free to check out the [completed sample code](https://github.com/hanyin-arm/sample-android-selfie-app-using-mediapipe-multimodality) and import it into Android Studio.

+If you discover a bug, encounter an issue, or have suggestions for improvement, we’d love to hear from you!
+Please feel free to [open an issue](https://github.com/hanyin-arm/sample-android-selfie-app-using-mediapipe-multimodality/issues/new) with detailed information.